moleculerjs/moleculer-examples/blog/README.md

 ```

 ### Running as mixed
-_coherent services are in the same container and communicate via NATS_
+_Coherent services are running in the same container and communicate via NATS._
 ```bash
 cd docker/mixed
 docker-compose up